verrazzano/verrazzano/oam-application-operator/examples/bobs-books/README.md

 #### Notes on the Coherence Component

-The Coherence YAML file is slightly different from Verrazzano Bob's model.
+The Coherence YAML file is slightly different from Verrazzano Bob's Books model.
 The YAML file used for OAM has to specify the Coherence cluster elements for the cluster itself.
 It also specifies the application section, which has the name of the image containing the code to load the cache with books.
 In Verrazzano, only the application section is needed because the Verrazzano operator builds up the full Coherence YAML file.

-### Bobby Application Details
+### Bobby's Books Application Details

-The Bobby application has four components: a WebLogic domain, a Helidon service, a Helidon pod, and a Coherence cluster.
+The Bobby's Books application has four components: a WebLogic domain, a Helidon service, a Helidon pod, and a Coherence cluster.

 The WebLogic component provides the UI and calls the Helidon REST API to get books.
 The Helidon service is needed so that the WebLogic UI can reach the Helidon component.
 The Helidon component gets the books out of the Coherence cache.

-The WebLogic YAML file is essentially identical to the YAML file in Bob's Books demo-model.yaml file, except for the top section.
+The WebLogic YAML for OAM is essentially identical to that in the Verrazzano model file `bobs-books-model.yaml`, except for the top section.
-The difference is that OAM Bobby places the WebLogic CR YAML file after the `workload` element, whereas Verrazzano demo-model puts it after the `domainCRValues` element.
-The Helidon and Coherence components are the same as Robert, except the names and images are different.
+The difference is that the OAM component places the WebLogic CR YAML file after the `workload` element, whereas the Verrazzano model puts it after the `domainCRValues` element.
+The Helidon and Coherence components are the same as in the Robert's Books application, except the names and images are different.
 The Helidon service is a common pattern used by pods to communicate within the Kubernetes cluster.
 As mentioned previously, the Coherence YAML file differs the most from the demo-model YAML file.